mik-jozef/chalk/spec-notes.md

   this for the type `Null` be?
 Could it still be an enum/a class?
-Would it require type conversions between these nulls? json support, import json as object `Reflect(var).set("x", 5)` reflect constructor creates object bound to certain instance `fn.class.nestedFunctions.get("x");`
+Would it require type conversions between these nulls? json support, import json as object maybe pointers should have a private assign method a friend function assign? should traits be able to have friends (passable to classes), and specify private methods?
+`Reflect(var).set("x", 5)` reflect constructor creates object bound to certain instance `fn.class.nestedFunctions.get("x");`
 math: dimenisional quantities;